Institutional ecosystem

 The DGCCRF works to ensure compliance on the quality and safety of products and services (rules on the labelling, composition and description of goods, etc.) and takes action over misleading advertising, sham rebates and abuse of weakness.

-Set up in 1997 when the telecommunications sector was opened up to competition, to enable new operators to find their place alongside the incumbent operator, the Autorité de régulation des télécommunications (ART) became the Autorité de régulation des communications électroniques et des postes (Arcep) in 2005.
-It is responsible for supporting the process of opening these sectors up to competition and for implementing tools to protect competition between the various players in the sector concerned.
+Set up in 1997 when the telecommunications sector was opened up to competition, with the aim of helping new operators to find their place alongside the incumbent operator, the French telecommunications regulator (Autorité de régulation des télécommunications – ART) became ARCEP in 2005.
+ARCEP is responsible for the opening up of these sectors up to competition and for implementing ex ante tools to protect competition between the various players in the sector concerned.
 It has investigative and sanctioning powers.

 • the regulations applicable to telecommunications and postal operators;